 June 4th – Old Maid’s Day

-At Home Family Fun: I only picked this day so we could a game of Old Maid.
-Find the Rules Here.
+At home family fun: I only picked this day so we could play the card game Old Maid.
+Find the rules to play Old Maid here.

-Outing Idea: Order donuts from your favorite local shop, grab a picnic blanket, and then have a donut picnic at your favorite park.
+Outing idea: Order donuts from your favorite local shop, grab a picnic blanket, and then have a donut picnic at your favorite park.
+Find our list of the BEST TWIN CITIES DONUT SHOPS to start picking your menu.
+And keep in mind, some might be offering FREE donuts today!

 SECOND WEEK OF JUNE